KeonaKohorst/DatabaseAdministrationProject/README.md

-# Database Administration Project - Algorithmic Trading Database
+# Database Administration Project - Algorithmic Trading

 ## Purpose of Database
 The database stores historical stock market data to support machine learning models for financial forecasting and predictive analysis.
 In a production environment, the database would receive real-time updates at 5 minute intervals to maintain current market information.